Patterns

 We've defined a custom function called grid.
 This function will get called once for every replica in the pattern, and it tells KCL how each replica should be transformed.
 Specifically it:

-In this example, we declare a function grid which tells patternTransform to translate each replica by a certain amount column * gap along X axis, row * gap along the Y axis, and to stay on the same Z axis (i.e. move exactly 0 along that axis).
+In this example, we define a function grid which tells patternTransform to translate each replica by a certain amount column * gap along the X axis, row * gap along the Y axis, and to stay on the same location on the Z axis (i.e. move exactly 0 along that axis).

 The specific value of row and column changes every time the grid function is called, because these variables are calculated from the input argument i.
 Remember, i represents which number replication we're transforming.
 To calculate column and row we're going to use a few new KCL functions we haven't seen before.